OWASP AIVSS · Race-test fixture · Co-author

 Issue #32 — Multi-Agent Governance Gaps

-Open discussion thread (32 comments, last updated 2026-05-20) on cross-agent risk scoring — what happens when agent A delegates to agent B and a vulnerability surfaces in the chain.
+Open discussion thread (active 2026-05; comment count updates upstream) on cross-agent risk scoring — what happens when agent A delegates to agent B and a vulnerability surfaces in the chain.

 Both issues are public.
 Read, comment, or submit fixtures of your own.